gavinhoward/bc/manuals/development.md

 The test for the [`bcl`][156] API.
 For more information, see the [`bcl` Test][157] section.

+#### `error.sh`

+The script to run the file-based error tests in `tests/<calculator>/errors/` for each calculator.
+For more information, see the [Error Tests][151] section.

+This is a separate script so that each error file can be run separately and in parallel.

 #### `errors.sh`

-The script to run the error tests for each calculator.
+The script to run the line-based error tests in `tests/<calculator>/errors.txt` for each calculator.
 For more information, see the [Error Tests][151] section.

 #### `extra_required.txt`